As one of the most popular programming languages in the world, Java is capable of some pretty amazing things.

 - The servlet instance is created by the web container.

 - The servlet is initialized by the web container using the init() method.
 Servlets only need to be initialized once.

 - Once initialized, the service() method is invoked by the web container.
 The service() method is invoked each time the servlet is requested – if a servlet has already been loaded, instanced, and initialized, this becomes the new first step.

 - When the servlet is no longer needed, it’s removed by the web container using the destroy() method.

 So why does knowing any of this matter?

 Understanding how these programs work is important when it comes to choosing the best servlet hosting provider.
 Knowing more about the technology behind your app can give you a clearer idea of the quality of different hosting services and save you from falling victim to scams and false promises.

 How to Find Java Servlet Hosting For Your Java App

-Now that you know how Java servlets and web containers work, how do you find a good hosting service that supports Java servlet hosting?
+Now that you know how JSP hosting containers work, how do you find a good hosting service that supports Java servlet hosting?
 As you’ve just learned, Java hosting is a fairly complex process compared to traditional hosting, so finding a Java hosting provider that meets even the basic requirements can be tricky.